Have you ever heard of the mask of pregnancy? I actually wouldn’t be surprised at all if this is completely unfamiliar to you!

 So there you have it, everything (and more) you ever wanted to know about this skin condition that can develop during pregnancy.

 Melasma is actually pretty common during pregnancy.
 It’s estimated that over 50% of women will experience some degree of melasma during their pregnancy.
-For some it might be pretty mild and barely noticeable and then more significant for others.
+For some it might be pretty mild and barely noticeable, while others may experience more significant skin changes.

 Fear no more though, melasma, much like most other nagging pregnancy symptoms, will usually resolve on its own within a few months after giving birth.